isomerpages/moe-poiching/_cca/Sports & Games/Table Tennis.md

 ---
 The Table Tennis CCA aims to develop student's ability to outscore the opponent through the use of skills, mental and physical strength, speed, stamina and strategies.

-Students are able to put the school values into practice during their training as well as during competitions.
+Students are also given opportunities to put the school values into practice during their training as well as during competitions.

 ![](/images/etennis02.jpg)